The young brownie king, Boroden, confronts the arrogant elf king, Midhir

 Boroden moved his king piece.
-He was but a short step from reaching the edge of the board now.
+He had nearly reached the edge of the board now.
 ‘Then I would ask for the strength to resist you and to lead my people to a safe homeland where they can live freely in peace for the rest of their days.’

 ‘That is three demands at once and against the rules.
 If they were granted, then it would cancel out my request so there’d be no justice.’

 ‘Justice?
 Justice for whom?
 I call it a poor kind of justice if it merely benefits you, Midhir.
 I’d rather not make terms with you if this is all you have to offer.
 We’ll leave now and get as far away from here as is possible.
 Don’t worry that we’ll trouble you again.
 There’s no face in this world that I’d rather not see.
 You’re nothing but a vile, villainous viper.’

 Midhir started as though he had been slapped.
 ‘It will be a true pleasure to break your spirit when you are my slave.’

 ‘You cannot enslave us.
 What would The Dagda say?
 I demand an audience with him.’

 ‘You’ll never get the chance.
 I’m not letting you brownies leave my palace.
 Give your people over to me as slaves, or they’ll pay with their lives.
 Your choice.’

 Tipping the Fidchell board to the ground so that the pieces bounced and rolled over the floor, Boroden strode away.
 Carnelian, Quentillian and Leon hastened after him.
 Shoving back the doors, Boroden shut his eyes and took a deep breath of the country air.
 He was glad to escape the perfumed fragrance of Midhir’s palace to the familiar, earthy smell of the traders’ fruit and bread, and the grass and leather aroma of the horses in the courtyard.